benjamen/Guide-to-Install-Frappe-ERPNext-in-Windows-Using-Docker/README.md

     sudo service supervisor start
     bench start

-  You can now login with user Administrator and the password you choose when creating the site.
+  You can now login with username (not email) Administrator and the password you choose when creating the site.
 Your website will now be accessible at location {yoururlname}.localhost:8000